 Don’t restrict content to the narrative of your games.

-The great thing about mods is the endless possibilities that they can bring, and forcing them to exist only within the Skyrim or Fallout legendarium could severely hamper creativity.
-Allow creators to break the fourth wall – go wild with ideas – and allow them to do total conversions of either games (eg: Nehrim, Enderal).
+One of the great thing about mods is the endless possibilities that they can bring, and forcing them to exist only within the Skyrim or Fallout legendarium could severely hamper creativity.
+Allow creators to break the fourth wall – go wild with ideas – and allow them to do total conversions of either game (eg: Nehrim, Enderal).

 I know I’ve been using the word ‘mod’ in this article but, really, this is more like outsourced DLCs with a twist.
 Instead of all concepts coming straight from Bethesda, it’s coming from talented and creative people from outside the studio, which is bound to breathe some fresh, new ideas into their content.